 If you were trading large volumes of crypto, your cost basis and proceeds totals may seem larger than you expect.
 This is normal, as they are the sum of all cost basis / proceeds, i.e. you could trade $10,000 of BTC back and forth multiple times with little gain or loss and still have a large amount of total cost basis / proceeds.

 Afterwards, you will repeat the same steps to populate the information for your long term trades in Part II of Form 8949.

 In many respects, it may be easier to instead use crypto tax software and automatically export your transactions in whatever format you need.
 This way you can automatically create an export of your information into a template for upload into TurboTax or auto-fill a Form 8949 PDF and attach it to your tax return.

 The Form 8949 is included with the Form 1040 Schedule D, which reports your overall capital gains and losses.
 On this form, you list your totals separately for short term and long term capital gains and losses.

 The Schedule D also includes gains and losses from Schedule K-1s via businesses, estates, and trusts.
 Schedule D is also where you include capital losses carried forward from previous years as well as capital losses that you wish to carry forward to future years.

 The tax Form 1040 Schedule 1 is used to report income made in crypto.
-At the top it also asks, “At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
-If you owned or transacted crypto in 2019, you should check “yes” even if you had no taxable events to report on the form.
+At the top it also asks, “At any time during the last tax year, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+If you owned or transacted crypto in the last tax year, you should check “yes” even if you had no taxable events to report on the form.